simonq80/CS4032-Project/README.md

 # CS4032-Project
-Work in Progress, to be completed mid-late january
+Work in Progress, to be completed by 10th Feb